AlgyJr/ios_guides/Swift-Basics.md

 myDog.adorable    // true
 ```

+If instance is declared with `let`, the varriable is immutable, but the object's properties are still mutable.

 ### Initializers and Deinitializers

 The initializer must make sure every stored property has a value before any methods are called, including `super.init()`